 - Nonimmigrant Visas (B-1/2 Tourist, E-1/E-2 Treaty Investor/Trader, F-1 Student, H-1B Specialty Worker, H-2B Seasonal Worker, H-3 Trainee, J-1 Trainee, K-1 Fiancée, L-1 Intra-company Transferee, O-1 Extraordinary Ability in Arts, Science and Business, Q-1 Trainee)

 - Removal and Deportation Defense (Cancellation of Removal, Hardship Waivers)

 - Federal Court Litigation (Writs of Mandamus, Habeas Corpus, Petitions for Review)

 - Evaluating the Immigration Consequences of Criminal Convictions

-Admissions: District of Columbia, Florida, Maryland, New York, U.S. Courts of Appeal for the Second, Third, Fourth and Fifth Circuits, and the Supreme Court of the United States.
+Admissions: District of Columbia, Maryland, New York, U.S. Courts of Appeal for the Second, Third, Fourth and Fifth Circuits, and the Supreme Court of the United States.

 Professional Training: LL.M. in European Community Law magna cum laude (Licence Speciale en Droit Europeen avec grande distinction), Institut d’Etudes Europeennes, Universite Libre de Bruxelles, Brussels, Belgium; J.D., The American University, Washington College of Law, Washington, D.C.; The Hague Academy of International Law, The Hague, The Netherlands; B.A. in Political Science magna cum laude, University of Michigan, Ann Arbor, Michigan; Universite d’Aix-Marseille, Aix-en-Provence, France.